ANSHURAJ11/LAMMPSatOU/README.md

         + Password: username-pw
         * Connect
   4. The next time you use it, File --> Site Manager --> select 'OSCER', then 'Connect'.
-  5. To transfer files between Pod and your local computer, please refer to [this page](https://wiki.filezilla-project.org/Using).
+  5. To transfer files between OSCER and your local computer, please refer to [this page](https://wiki.filezilla-project.org/Using).
 # Terminal emulator
 You also need a terminal emulator to 'talk with' OSCER, e.g., submit a job.
 Feel free to use any terminal emulator.
 Here is a [selected list](https://en.wikipedia.org/wiki/List_of_terminal_emulators).

-On Windows, OU recommends [Putty]().
+On Windows, OU recommends [Putty](https://www.ou.edu/oscer/support/machine_access).

 On Mac and Linux, without installing any new emulator, you may open the default terminal and type